quicwg/ops-drafts/draft-ietf-quic-manageability.md

 Connection establishment uses Initial and Handshake packets containing a TLS handshake.
 Connection establishment can therefore be detected using heuristics similar to those used to detect TLS over TCP.
-A client initiating 0-RTT connection may also send data packets in 0-RTT Protected packets directly after the Initial packet containing the TLS Client Hello.
+A client initiating a 0-RTT connection may also send data packets in 0-RTT Protected packets directly after the Initial packet containing the TLS Client Hello.
 Since these packets may be reordered in the network, 0-RTT Protected data packets could be